morris-ribs/api-golang-graphql/README.md

 `$ go get github.com/gorilla/mux` and `$ go get github.com/graphql-go`

-## Run it
+## To run it

-Start the application browsing to its root folder and running `$ go run main.go`
+After installing the pre-requisites, you can start the application browsing to its root folder and running `$ go run main.go`

+## To test it

+You can use [this application test](https://github.com/morris-ribs/graphql-apolloclient-angular) to test it.